-“We were excited about the prospect of using PFS Clinical’s financial management service,” Schick says.
+“We were excited about the prospect of using PFS Clinical’s financial management solution, Rev. Guard,” Schick says.
 “With this approach, we could outsource virtually all day-to-day research accounting responsibilities to PFS Clinical.”

 For Schick and his colleagues at Aurora, that approach has already brought significant advantages.